EMSMoreno/EMSMoreno.github.io/README.md

 CET in Information Systems Technologies and Programming | Equivalences of the Bachelor's Degree in Computer Engineering from the Polytechnic Institute of Setúbal (IPS)

 ### Work Experience
-Full-Stack Outsystems Developer @RedshiftII - Solutions
+Full-Stack Outsystems Developer @Redshift II - Solutions
 - Did a project for managing projects, activities and actions within the Redshift Low-Code Team;
 - Lead a team of 4 people (each one especialized in one area of expertise).